-Some time in 1844, J. Ludwig set off for America in the company of his first-cousin, Ludwig Dürr and the latter’s single mother, Elisabeth Gertraudt Althaus.
+In 1844, J. Ludwig set off for America in the company of his first cousin, Ludwig Dürr and the latter’s single mother, Elisabeth Gertraudt Althaus.
 She was J. Ludwig’s aunt and they had all lived together in Haase house.
-They traveled to New York on the ship Lesmona out Bremen, landing on June 24, 1844, but their destination was Crawford County, Ohio, where another aunt, Maria (Althaus), and uncle, Christian Gerhard, were living (the nature of this connection is a good story).
+They traveled to New York on the ship Lesmona out Bremen, landing on June 24, 1844, but their destination was Crawford County, Ohio, where another aunt, Maria Elisabeth (Althaus), and uncle, Christian Gerhardt, were living (the nature of this connection is a good story).
 There is no record of how they got to Ohio, but it is likely they (and their families that followed) traveled by water rather than overland whenever possible.
 This could have taken them on the Erie Canal, Lake Erie, and perhaps the Sandusky River.

 The following year, all of the immediate family left Wunderthausen to come to Crawford County.
 Also in the party was Catherine Schneider whom J. Ludwig married on July 1, 1845.
 As far as we know, none of the Riedesels owned property in Ohio, but either worked for other farmers or rented land.
 This was in the Jackson Township close to both Crestline and Galion.
 J. Ludwig was naturalized in Crawford County on November 11, 1854.

-J. Ludwig and Catherine remained in Ohio until 1855 when they moved on to the Wheatland, Iowa, area where all of his siblings were to settle.
+J. Ludwig and Catherine remained in Ohio until early 1855 when they moved on to the Wheatland, Iowa, area where all of his siblings were to settle.
 According to what was told to grandchildren, they came to Rock Island, Illinois by train, crossed the frozen Mississippi by foot (which I doubt!), and had a teamster deliver them to the Wheatland area.
 They had four surviving children by this time and five more were born to them at Wheatland (three unnamed children died young).
 They owned 160 acres of land north of Wheatland in the Liberty Township (section 32).

 He is recorded as a founding member of a Presbyterian-affiliated congregation (Gemeinde) in 1857.
 That body wasn’t strict enough, and was replaced by the new St. Paul’s German Reformed Church in 1861.
 J. Ludwig was not as prominent in that church as his brother L. Henry, but it was unquestionably the center of the tight community of expatriates from Wunderthausen.
 In 1881, they moved again to a place north of Glidden, Iowa in Carroll County.
 Three of their sons (and a few other Wunderthäuser) had farms there.
 Catherine died in 1894 and J. Ludwig subsequently lived with various family members.
-At the end of his life he was living with his daughter, Florentine Beckman in Wheatland, but died at a hospital in the county seat of Clinton.
-J. Ludwig and Catherine are buried in the Merle Hay Cemetery at Glidden.
+At the end of his life he was living with his daughter, Florentine Beckman in Wheatland, but died on January 12, 1910 at Agatha Hospital in the county seat of Clinton.
+J. Ludwig and Catherine are buried in the Merle Hay (aka West Lawn) Cemetery at Glidden.
 He had outlived all of his siblings.
 At the time of his death, he had 45 grandchildren and 17 great-grandchildren.

 Photos and Documents: